Cranken/JobMon/README.md

 After setting the values in the .env and config.json file docker-compose can be used for easy deployment of the stack.

+The .env file specifies the frontend database authentication keys as well as the ports the docker containers will run on.

+The config.json contains the configuration for the backend as well as the metrics.

 ```
 docker-compose up [-d]
 ```